a1ip/numbers-to-superscript/README.md

 # numbers-to-superscript
-Converts all numbers in text to superscript unicode
+Converts all numbers in text to superscript unicode characters